 Please note, when completing each section, if you have entered even a partial answer, the status will show up as "Complete".
 Don't worry - even if a section says "Complete", you can go back and edit your application at any point up until submission.

 Before you submit, review your entire application.
 Submission will be possible when all sections to be filled out by the applicant are completed, including the upload of your transcript(s) and your parent form.
 Your deadline to complete all applicant sections is the 1st day of December at midnight PST.
 Your 3 recommenders will also have until the 1st day of December at midnight PST to submit their forms on your behalf.
 (Don't leave this for the last minute!)

 Applications will be carefully reviewed by selection teams to determine eligibility and suitability for UWC.
 From the initial pool of applicants, a shortlist of candidates is chosen for personal interviews with regional selection teams.
 Candidates who go forward in the process following interviews will be asked to declare their school preferences and in most cases will undergo a financial assessment to determine what a reasonable contribution towards the cost of UWC would be for them.
 Candidates who are awarded regional scholarships (Alberta, PEI, Newfoundland and Labrador, and the Yukon) do not undergo a financial assessment.

 What if I miss the application season/deadline?

-- Students who apply after 15 November MUST NOT have applied through the initial application process or any other national committee or process.
+- Students who apply after 1 December MUST NOT have applied through the initial application process or any other national committee.

 Following in-person interviews in January/February, regional selection teams recommend finalists to the Nominations Committee of the NCC.